What is the global resource scheduler?

 Machine pool observability

-Use the following Anyscale CLI syntax to describe your machine pool:
+You can also use the following Anyscale CLI syntax to describe your machine pool:

 anyscale machine-pool describe --name <machine-pool-name>